terraform-google-modules/terraform-example-foundation/0-bootstrap/README-Terraform-Cloud.md

    git push --set-upstream origin plan
    ```

-1. Open a pull request in GitHub https://github.com/GITHUB-OWNER/GITHUB-PROJECTS-REPO/pull/new/plan from the `plan` branch to the `development` branch and review the output.
+1. Open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) (for GitHub) or a [merge request](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html) (for GitLab) from the `plan` branch to the `development` branch and review the output.
-1. The Pull request will trigger a GitHub Action that will run Terraform `init`/`plan`/`validate` in the `development` environment.
+1. The pull request (or merge request) will trigger a Terraform Cloud [speculative plan](https://developer.hashicorp.com/terraform/cloud-docs/run/remote-operations#speculative-plans) in the `development` environment.
-1. Review the GitHub Action output in GitHub https://github.com/GITHUB-OWNER/GITHUB-PROJECTS-REPO/actions under `tf-pull-request`.
+1. Review the speculative plan output in Terraform Cloud https://app.terraform.io/app/TFC-ORGANIZATION-NAME/workspaces/4-development/runs under `Current Run` item.
-1. If the GitHub action is successful, merge the pull request in to the `development` branch.
+1. If the speculative plan is successful, merge the pull request in to the `development` branch.
-1. The merge will trigger a GitHub Action that will apply the terraform configuration for the `development` environment.
+1. The merge will trigger a Terraform Cloud `Plan and Apply` run, that will run the plan and apply the terraform configuration for the `development` environment.
+You need to approve the apply in the `Runs` menu.
-1. Review merge output in GitHub https://github.com/GITHUB-OWNER/GITHUB-PROJECTS-REPO/actions under `tf-apply`.
+1. Review apply output in Terraform Cloud https://app.terraform.io/app/TFC-ORGANIZATION-NAME/workspaces/4-development/runs under `Current Run` item.
-1. If the GitHub action is successful, apply the next environment.
+1. If the TFC Apply is successful, you can open the pull request (or merge request) for the next environment.

-1. Open a pull request in GitHub https://github.com/GITHUB-OWNER/GITHUB-PROJECTS-REPO/pull/new/development from the `development` branch to the `non-production` branch and review the output.
+1. Open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) (for GitHub) or a [merge request](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html) (for GitLab) from the `development` branch to the `non-production` branch and review the output.
-1. The Pull request will trigger a GitHub Action that will run Terraform `init`/`plan`/`validate` in the `non-production` environment.
+1. The pull request (or merge request) will trigger a Terraform Cloud [speculative plan](https://developer.hashicorp.com/terraform/cloud-docs/run/remote-operations#speculative-plans) in the `non-production` environment.
-1. Review the GitHub Action output in GitHub https://github.com/GITHUB-OWNER/GITHUB-PROJECTS-REPO/actions under `tf-pull-request`.
+1. Review the speculative plan output in Terraform Cloud https://app.terraform.io/app/TFC-ORGANIZATION-NAME/workspaces/4-non-production/runs under `Current Run` item.
-1. If the GitHub action is successful, merge the pull request in to the `non-production` branch.
+1. If the speculative plan is successful, merge the pull request in to the `non-production` branch.
-1. The merge will trigger a GitHub Action that will apply the terraform configuration for the `non-production` environment.
+1. The merge will trigger a Terraform Cloud `Plan and Apply` run, that will run the plan and apply the terraform configuration for the `non-production` environment.
+You need to approve the apply in the `Runs` menu.
-1. Review merge output in GitHub https://github.com/GITHUB-OWNER/GITHUB-PROJECTS-REPO/actions under `tf-apply`.
+1. Review apply output in Terraform Cloud https://app.terraform.io/app/TFC-ORGANIZATION-NAME/workspaces/4-non-production/runs under `Current Run` item.
-1. If the GitHub action is successful, apply the next environment.
+1. If the TFC Apply is successful, you can open the pull request (or merge request) for the next environment.

-1. Open a pull request in GitHub https://github.com/GITHUB-OWNER/GITHUB-PROJECTS-REPO/pull/new/non-production from the `non-production` branch to the `production` branch and review the output.
+1. Open a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) (for GitHub) or a [merge request](https://docs.gitlab.com/ee/user/project/merge_requests/creating_merge_requests.html) (for GitLab) from the `non-production` branch to the `production` branch and review the output.
-1. The Pull request will trigger a GitHub Action that will run Terraform `init`/`plan`/`validate` in the `production` environment.
+1. The pull request (or merge request) will trigger a Terraform Cloud [speculative plan](https://developer.hashicorp.com/terraform/cloud-docs/run/remote-operations#speculative-plans) in the `production` environment.
-1. Review the GitHub Action output in GitHub https://github.com/GITHUB-OWNER/GITHUB-PROJECTS-REPO/actions under `tf-pull-request`.
+1. Review the speculative plan output in Terraform Cloud https://app.terraform.io/app/TFC-ORGANIZATION-NAME/workspaces/4-production/runs under `Current Run` item.
-1. If the GitHub action is successful, merge the pull request in to the `production` branch.
+1. If the speculative plan is successful, merge the pull request in to the `production` branch.
-1. The merge will trigger a GitHub Action that will apply the terraform configuration for the `production` environment.
+1. The merge will trigger a Terraform Cloud `Plan and Apply` run, that will run the plan and apply the terraform configuration for the `production` environment.
+You need to approve the apply in the `Runs` menu.
-1. Review merge output in GitHub https://github.com/GITHUB-OWNER/GITHUB-PROJECTS-REPO/actions under `tf-apply`.
+1. Review apply output in Terraform Cloud https://app.terraform.io/app/TFC-ORGANIZATION-NAME/workspaces/4-production/runs under `Current Run` item.

 1. Unset the `GOOGLE_IMPERSONATE_SERVICE_ACCOUNT` environment variable.